 Floods are the most frequent, damaging, and disruptive natural hazard that New Zealand faces.
-Flooding that increased rainfall and rising sea levels cause is expected to increase.
+Flooding, which increases rainfall and causes rising sea levels, is expected to increase.

-The Deep South Challenge is hosted by the National Institute of Water and Atmospheric Research (NIWA) and collaboration between Crown Research Institutes, universities, and research providers.
-Its mission is “to enable New Zealanders to adapt, manage risk and thrive in a changing climate.”
+The Deep South Challenge is hosted by the National Institute of Water and Atmospheric Research (NIWA) and is a collaboration between Crown Research Institutes, universities, and research providers.
+Its mission is “to enable New Zealanders to adapt, manage risk, and thrive in a changing climate.”

-According to the collaborators of the Deep South Challenge, there is a lack of information available to the central and local governments about the exact infrastructure at risk of flooding.
+According to the Deep South Challenge collaborators, central and local governments lack information about the exact infrastructure at risk of flooding.

 The Deep South project combines “physical science, predictive climate modelling, and social science,” which makes it unique among other climate research programmes in New Zealand.

-This is also a new research approach that will guide the planning and policy-making specifically on the impacts of climate change to the economic sectors, infrastructures, and natural resources.
+This is also a new research approach that will guide planning and policy-making, specifically regarding the impacts of climate change on the economic sectors, infrastructures, and natural resources.

 The Deep South Challenge lists several resources on its website, such as:

-- projects on community vulnerability, adaptation, well-being concerning climate change;
+- projects on community vulnerability, adaptation, and well-being concerning climate change;

 - climate change effects on agriculture;

-- insurance access to coastal planning, the cascading or interconnected impacts of extreme weather events to various areas in society;
+- insurance access to coastal planning, the cascading or interconnected impacts of extreme weather events on various areas in society;

 - water availability and management;

-- the role of Earthquake Commission (EQC) to increasing climate-related events; the availability or lack of flood mitigation schemes;
+- the role of the Earthquake Commission (EQC) in increasing climate-related events; the availability or lack of flood mitigation schemes;

-- the risk of sea-level rise and how it is shared; and making robust decision on investment about water in NZ.
+- the risk of sea-level rise and how it is shared, and making robust decisions on investment in water in NZ.

-The website also contains links to news articles and media coverages of its projects on climate change around New Zealand.
+The website also contains links to news articles and media coverage of its projects on climate change around New Zealand.

 For further information, you may access the website by clicking on the button below: